George Ratterman: Confessions of a Gypsy Quarterback

-He was an unsuccessful candidate for county judge and United States Congress in the 1960s.

 Broadcasting career

 He worked as a color commentator on TV and radio broadcasts of AFL and NFL football games for ABC-TV (1960–1964) and NBC-TV (1965–1973).
 He was frequently paired with Jack Buck and Charlie Jones on broadcast teams.
-He had the distinction of providing color analysis to Jim Simpson's play-by-play of Super Bowl I on Sunday, January 15, 1967 for the NBC Radio Network.
+He had the distinction of providing color analysis to Jim Simpson's play-by-play of Super Bowl I on Sunday, January 15, 1967, for the NBC Radio Network.
 During half-time of the first NFL-AFL Championship Game at the Los Angeles Coliseum, Ratterman interviewed Dallas Cowboys quarterback Don Meredith and San Diego Chargers wide receiver Lance Alworth about their thoughts on the game's first half.

 Death

 Ratterman died in Centennial, Colorado, on November 3, 2007, from complications of Alzheimer's disease.
 He and his wife of 59 years, Anne, had ten children.